Twisted Colossus: Closure and refurbishment announcement

-During the 2014 season Six Flags Magic Mountain announced that Colossus would close permanently on August 16, 2014.
+During the 2014 season, Six Flags Magic Mountain announced that Colossus would close permanently on August 16, 2014.
 On August 4, 2014, the park held a 36-hour riding marathon event on the roller coaster as a way for the public to say goodbye to one of the park's staples.
 Out of 24 participants, six completed the marathon of 328 laps around the track in 45-minute intervals.

 On September 8, 2014, Colossus caught fire.
 Less than two weeks after the ride closed, Six Flags announced that Colossus would reopen in 2015 as Twisted Colossus following a renovation by Rocky Mountain Construction.
-The company added their patented I-Box track technology to the ride, also known as Iron Horse, which converts the wooden track to steel while retaining some to most of the original wooden structure.
+The company added their patented I-Box track technology to the ride, which converts wooden track to steel while retaining most of the original wooden structure.

 In late 2018, the trains were updated with zipper pouches and modified lap bars.

 Characteristics

 The table below summarizes the differences between Colossus and Twisted Colossus.
 With the exception of capacity, the statistics of Colossus represent a single track only.